betstick/SoulSaver/README.md

 You can customize the time by changing the last line of `Task.ps1` where it says `Start-Sleep -Seconds 600`.

+Re-running `Register.ps1` will overwrite the existing time setting and restart the script.

 This tool runs as a scheduled task that begins at login.
 Upon logging in, you will breifly see a blue window open and close.
 I can't fix this for now.
 See: https://github.com/PowerShell/PowerShell/issues/3028 for more information.